Query language

 Performance

-When the positionals contain no :, the query module is never imported and zero work is added — the legacy fast path runs exactly as before.
+When no positional carries query syntax — no known field predicate, no standalone AND / OR / NOT, no leading quote — the query module is never imported and zero work is added; the legacy fast path runs exactly as before.
+The gate scan itself is a dependency-free string check.
 When the syntax is used:

 • Parse + compile is sub-millisecond for typical queries.